Bobotie recipe: Ultimate Guide for an Authentic South African dish

 1: Prepare the Meat Mixture

-- Cook the aromatics: Heat olive oil in a large skillet over medium heat.
-Add the chopped onion and garlic, and sauté until softened and fragrant, about 5 minutes.
+2. Cook the aromatics: Heat olive oil in a large skillet over medium heat.
+Sauté the chopped onion and garlic until they become soft and fragrant, which should take about 5 minutes.

-- Brown the meat: Add the ground beef or lamb to the skillet.
-Cook until browned, breaking it up with a wooden spoon as it cooks.
+4. Brown the meat: Add the ground beef or lamb to the skillet.
+Cook until browned.

 2: Assemble the Bobotie